How to Get Rid of Dog Smell in Your House in 10 Easy Steps

 We live in a world where most people love cuddling with their pets.
 Gone are the days when dogs were nothing more than just working companions.
-Today, they snuggle with us in bed (even though we might get them the best dog beds), cuddle with us when we watch TV, go on long trips in the car, and even out to dinner at our favorite restaurants.
+Today, they snuggle with us in bed (even though we might get them the best dog beds) and cuddle together when we watch TV.
+They go on long trips in the car with us, or even out to dinner at our favorite restaurants.

-If this means anything, it’s that our furnishings are going to hold the distinct dog smell that even the most avid lovers of pets cannot stand.
-No one wants their house to always smell like it needs a good wash, especially if you're having guests around.
-You got try and get rid of their hair by checking out our guide on the best vacuums for dog hair or robot vacuums and giving the carpets a good clean, but before you get into that.
+Of course this also means, our furnishings will soon hold the distinct dog smell that even the most avid lovers of pets have troubles with.
+No one wants their house to always smell like it needs a good wash, especially if you’re having guests around.

 So how do you get rid of dog smell in your house?